 Benefits of holy basil:

-Tulsi has been used in Ayurveda and Siddha practices from thousands of years to cure many problems as it has diverse healing properties.
-Medicines are made from all parts of the plants like stems, leaves and seeds.
+Tulsi has been used in Ayurveda and Siddha practices for thousands of years to cure many problems as it has diverse healing properties.
+Medicines are made from all parts of the plants like stems, leaves, and seeds.
 The medical properties of plants naturally cure the problem if used regularly.
-Researchers have proved that it is really beneficial for our health in various ways.
+Researchers have proved that it is beneficial for our health in various ways.

 Nothing is perfect in this world.
 Each and everything has its pros and cons equally.
-Here is some side effects and safety precautions mentioned you should look for before using Tulsi:
+Here are some side effects and safety precautions mentioned you should look for before using Tulsi:

 Someone has said it right that there so many problems that our mother nature can solve.
 So, it is important to use organic products if you are too lazy to go for home remedies.